oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/02-explore-multitenant/explore-multitenant.md

     ```
     </details>

-12. Switch to *GREEN* PDB using the `ALTER SESSION` command and verify the outcome.
+12. Switch to *GREEN* using the `ALTER SESSION` command and verify the outcome.

     ```
     <copy>